prakashmadai10/One-Time-Cleanup-Tool-for-Duplicate-Asset-IDs-in-Enterprise-Geodatabases/README.md

 * The script can be run from **ArcGIS Pro Notebook, Toolbox (.pyt), VS Code, or any Python environment with arcpy**
 * It is intended to be used **one time** (or occasionally) to clean existing duplicates
-* After cleanup, users should enable a **GNextSequenceValue ('Test')** to ensure future features always get a unique ID automatically
+* After cleanup, users should enable a **NextSequenceValue ('Test')** to ensure future features always get a unique ID automatically

 Everything is phrased clearly, professionally, and applicable to *any* feature layer.